vinzenzzinecker98/blockchain-tests/README.md

 ## truffle tests
 Make sure the network configuration in truffle-config.js is correct.
 The network configuration can be inspected in the JS console by running `admin.nodeInfo` Then simply run `truffle migrate` to deploy the smart contracts and then `truffle test` to run the tests.
+Important: all accounts that are used to create transactions have to be unlocked using `personal.unlockAccount` like done for node 1.